 There’s no denying that the Apple Watch is the best smartwatch around.
 Right now, there are few options that can compare.
 With an ever-growing number of helpful convenience features added over the years, the Apple Watch has quickly become less of a luxury, and more of an essential piece of technology for its health and connectivity benefits.

 Is it worth getting an Apple Watch?
-While it’s easy to argue that a brand new 530-dollar Apple Watch Series 5 might not fit everyone’s budget, Swappa makes it easy to find great deals on previous-generation Apple Watches, priced as low as $165.
+While it’s no surprise that a brand new 530-dollar Apple Watch Series 6 might not fit everyone’s budget, Swappa makes it easy to find great deals on previous-generation Apple Watches, priced as low as $165.
 Prices that low make the Apple Watch hard to ignore, especially when you’re already saving hundreds of dollars by picking up a gently used iPhone on Swappa.

 With so many options and variants, the hardest part is figuring out which Apple Watch Series is the best for you and your budget.
 In this post, we’ll be highlighting Apple Watch Series 6, 5, 4, 3, and SE.
 These are the only models that are currently still sold and supported by Apple — and the only ones compatible with watchOS 7, which adds new features like built-in sleep tracking, dance workout tracking, and more.
-Which Apple Watch is best?
+Which Apple Watch offers the best value?
 Let’s find out.

 Apple Watch Series 6

 The Apple Watch Series 6 was officially unveiled during Apple’s virtual press event on September 15th, 2020.
 The smartwatch is the sixth generation Apple Watch, and it comes with a handful of new features to improve upon the previous generation Series 5.